mac-comp127/audio-synth/doc/4_animation.md

 graphics group.

 Your `setTime` method takes a parameter that says how much time has passed.
-You will need to do a unit converion on that parameter, and negate it so that it moves left.
+You will need to do a unit conversion on that parameter, and negate it so that it moves left.
 </details>
 </details>